fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 How to upgrade
 """"""""""""""

-You need to clear the cache in backend after upgrading.
+You need to clear the cache and create the new DB field after upgrading.
 Make sure your template match latest changes.